HL7/cql-ig/input/pages/using-cql.md

 GET fhir/ValueSet?url=http://example.org/fhir/ValueSet/acute-pharyngitis-snomed
 ```

 > A note about usage of the term value set in this documentation: "Value set", with two words, regardless of case, is the human-readable spelling.
-"ValueSet", with one word and in PascalCase, is the FHIR Type. "valueset", with one word and all lower case, is the proper spelling for use within cql statements and expressions.
+"ValueSet", with one word and in PascalCase, is the FHIR Type. "valueset", with one word and all lower case, is the proper spelling for use within CQL statements and expressions.

 #### Value Set Version
 {: #value-set-version}